jmsv/l293d/README.md

    You will also need to connect the battery pack to the power rail and the common ground rail - the one that connects to the L293D's pin 8.

    _Note: It doesn't matter which motor wire is connected to 3 or 6, although this will affect the direction.
-When you've set up a [Python script](#python-scripts), if `spin_clockwise` makes the motor spin anti-clockwise, the two motor wires should be swapped._
+When you've set up a [Python script](#python-scripts), if `clockwise()` makes the motor spin anti-clockwise, the two motor wires should be swapped._

 4. ### Adding another motor (optional)